Oleksandr Babarynka

 Oleksandr Babarynka (born 2 May 1984) is a male Ukrainian long-distance runner.
 He competed in the marathon event at the 2015 World Championships in Athletics in Beijing, China, but did not finish.
+In 2012 he won the Utrecht Marathon in the Netherlands.
+He set his P.R. at the Dębno Marathon in Poland in 2015 in 2:14:39 where he finished in second place.